Capnodium Mont., Annls Sci. Nat., Bot., sér. 3 11: 233 (1849).

 Type species: Capnodium salicinum Mont.

-Notes: Capnodium was introduced by Montagne (1849) with C. salicinum as type species.
-The current name of C. salicinum is C. citri.
-Capnodium is characterized by loose or dense network of pale brown hyphae on the thallus, superficial, brown to dark brown or black ascomata, clavate, ovoid or saccate asci and brown, oblong or ovoid ascospores.
-Hyde et al. (2013) provided an account of Capnodium and illustrated the sexual morph of Capnodium based on Capnodium tiliae Berk. & Desm.
-The asexual morph was provided by Chomnunti et al. (2011) based on Capnodium coartatum.
+Notes: The current name for the type specimen, Capnodium salicinum is C. citri.
+Capnodium is characterised by a loose or dense network of pale brown hyphae on the thallus, superficial, brown to dark brown or black ascomata, clavate, ovoid or saccate asci and brown, oblong or ovoid ascospores.
+Capnodium differs from other genera in Capnodiaceae in having Polychaeton-like asexual morph with pycnidia lacking a basal bulbous part.
+Hyde et al. (2013) provided an account of Capnodium and illustrated the sexual morph based on C. tiliae Berk. & Desm.
+The asexual morph was described by Chomnunti et al. (2011) based on C. coartatum.
 Capnodium is the sexual morph of Polychaeton, and the former was chosen and conserved under the “1F1N” by Chomnunti et al. (2011).
 Capnodium is a distinct and well-supported genus in Capnodiaceae.